Nagel & Newman’s Book: Gödel’s Proof

 Number-theoretic expressions

 Note: the term ‘number-theoretic’ is used below.
-Many people are put off by this term, which sounds more complex than it actually is - it simply indicates that a number-theoretic expression is an expression about numbers, not about other things.
+Many people are put off by this term, which sounds more complex than it actually is - it simply indicates that a number-theoretic expression is an expression only about numbers, not about any other things.
 See also number-theoretic.

 Nagel-Newman’s proof of incompleteness

 It might be noted that Douglas Hofstadter’s book, ‘Gödel, Escher, Bach’ (Footnote: Douglas Hofstadter.
 Gödel, Escher, Bach.
 Basic Books, 1999.
 ISBN‑13: 978‑0465026562 Gödel, Escher, Bach - Hofstadter: Details.) gives a similar incompleteness proof to that in Nagel & Newman’s book, although Nagel & Newman can claim priority, as their book was published prior to Hofstadter’s.
-The proof in Hofstadter’s book is dealt with in detail on another web-page: Gödel, Escher, Bach.
+The proof in Hofstadter’s book is dealt with in detail on another webpage: Gödel, Escher, Bach.
 The argument presented on that page could equally well be applied to Nagel & Newman’s proof, and similarly, the argument below could be applied to Hofstadter’s proof.
 They are simply different ways of demonstrating the confusion of language that is inherent in the proofs, which is a common feature of many incompleteness proofs.

 Nagel-Newman’s ‘Substitution’ Function

-Before reading the rest of this section, the reader might like to first read the web-page Gödel’s Substitution Function which describes the substitution function that Gödel uses in his proof.
+Before reading the rest of this section, the reader might like to first read the webpage Gödel’s Substitution Function which describes the substitution function that Gödel uses in his proof.

-The confusion of language in Nagel-Newman’s account can be seen to center around the same functions as in Gödel’s proof, and the correspondences defined by the Gödel numbering system.
 Although Nagel-Newman’s book follows most of Gödel’s proof, the last part involving the use of the substitution function is somewhat different to Gödel’s proof.
 Nagel-Newman refers to a function sub(x, 17, x), with only one free variable, x, but does not give a precise definition of the function.
+He also says that there is a function Sub(x, 17, x) in the formal system that functions in exactly the same way as the function sub(x, 17, x).

 Nagel-Newman states that the function gives: the Gödel number of the formula obtained by taking the formula with Gödel number x and, wherever there are occurrences of the variable ‘y’ in that formula, replacing them by the numeral for x (where he means numeral to mean the number x in the format of the formal system).